 - Poorly written content will be passed on.

-- For your first time guest poster, you’re allowed one link in a short bio.
+- For your first time guest post, you’re allowed one link in a short bio.
 Your site’s name will be used for the bio link, not keywords.
 Note: Since I have read each post before publishing, I may include an appropriate link or two within the post, but it is up to my discretion.
 Please don’t make requests.